AFD03/Glendale-Fire-Risk/README.md

-# Glendale Fire Risk Interactive Visualization
+# 3D & 2D Visualization of Wildfire Risk in Glendale, CA

 ## Overview
-This project visualizes wildfire risk in Glendale, California using GIS data, a weighted risk model, and an interactive Plotly Dash web dashboard.
+This project visualizes wildfire risk in Glendale, California using GIS data, a weighted risk model, and an interactive Leaflet building map.
 It aims to help city planners, emergency services, and residents understand spatial patterns of fire vulnerability at the building level.

 ## Team – STA160 (Team 3)
 | Name | Major | Role |